mathewbrowne/php-mysql-basic-airline-ticketing/README.md

-# Coding challenge - basic airline ticketing system
+# Coding challenge - basic airline ticketing API

 ## Using PHP and MySQL

 ticket.sql contains the MySQL table used to store tickets, plus some dummy data

+sample_data.json gives some examples of valid JSON data that the API can accept

 ## How to run this locally